API Authentication - Synthreo Builder

 Example Request (cURL)

-Section titled “Successful Response (200 OK)”A successful authentication request will return a JSON object containing the JWT token, role information, and user options.
+Section titled “Successful Response (200 OK)”A successful authentication request returns a JSON object containing the JWT access token, a refresh token, the timestamp of your last login, and - when your identity can access more than one account - an accountOptions array.

 Section titled “Response Fields”| Field | Type | Description |